 To learn about our rapid test development and manufacturing services, click here.

 Each lateral flow project is different and is dependent on the individual requirements of the assay, such as, does your test need to be:

 - Single target

-In addition to determining the above, it is also important to establish certain criteria to give an accurate cost estimation, such as:
+In addition to determining the above, it is also important to establish certain criteria to when calculating lateral flow test manufacturing costs.
+For example:

 - Are reagents commercially available in a sufficient quantity or is there a requirement to source reagents?